eclipsesource/papyrus-seqd/plugins/org.eclipse.papyrus.uml.diagram.sequence.diagram.model/src/org/eclipse/papyrus/uml/diagram/sequence/diagram/model/internal/layout/readme.md

 // interaction.areAllYRangesValid() == true
 ```

 Fixing the layout will only move the elements to the right place to restore a valid graphical order.
 If an element is moved, all subsequent elements will automatically be adjusted accordingly.
 It will leave the elements' heights untouched.
 With this action, gaps may occur, because elements above will not be moved up.
-If the client want to achieve that, we can use `MElement.fixPosition()` either on single elements, fragments and their children, or entire interactions.
+If the client wants to remove gaps that, we can use `MElement.fixPosition()` on the single element that has a gap to the previous element or on fragments or entire interactions.

 ```java
 if (!interaction.isLayoutFreeOfGaps()) {